Scalar decay into pions via Higgs portal

 {\it 4.} The calculated decay rate of the hidden scalar into pions can be used along the decay rates into photons, leptons, etc, see e.g.\,\cite{Bezrukov:2009yw}, to evaluate the light scalar lifetime and entire pattern of branching ratios of the light scalar decays into the SM particles, see Fig.\,\ref{fig:Branching}.

 Here for $\Gamma_\pi(s)$ we use \eqref{G-fit}.
-In the mass region $M_S\sim 1$\,GeV we expect uncertainties by a factor of 2-3 due to uncertainties in the gravitational form factor we used and due to our disregard of the gluonic contribution to the latter.
+In the mass region $M_S\sim 1$\,GeV we expect uncertainties by a factor of 2-3 due to uncertainties in the gravitational form factor we used (the difference between two fits in Fig.\,\ref{fig:Decay-width}, where different resonances have been accounted for, illustrates the size of these uncertainties inherent in the approach) and due to our disregard of the gluonic contribution to the latter.
 It might be partially accounted along the quark contribution in the analysis of Ref.\,\cite{Kumano:2017lhr}, which deserves an elaboration.
+At the moment, the gluonic effects may be estimated by the size of pion momentum fraction carried by gluons being of about $30\%$ \cite{Barry:2018ort}.

+Assuming that fit parameters from Tab.\,\ref{tab:parameters} are normally distributed, the relative $1\sigma$ uncertainty in dark scalar decay rate to pions can be estimated as 4-19$\%$ for set 1 and 10-17$\%$ for set 2 depending on $s$.
+The total uncertainties are not expected to be large, given the nice match of our result to that of QCD in the region of $s=4\!-\!6$\,GeV$^2$.
 We do not expect any induced by gluons features in the scalar decay rate to hadrons provided no light scalar resonances consisted of gluons.
 We use the corrected pattern in Fig.\,\ref{fig:Branching} to refine the experimental reach in the model parameter space as presented in Fig.\,\ref{fig:Exp}.

+The new sensitivity curves are smooth, while the original curves exhibited features at the scalar mass of about 1\,GeV.
+The corresponding change in $\xi$ is about 3-10, depending on the signatures adopted for the projected searches for the hidden scalar.

+In this paper we put forward a new method to calculate the hadronic decay rates of a hypothetical ${\cal O}(1)$\,GeV-mass scalar coupled to the SM via Higgs-portal\,\eqref{portal}.
+Further work is needed to estimate quantitatively the uncertainty of the calculations: what we did here is largely based on the phenomenological grounds.
+Note that the application of the dispersion relation approach to calculation of the scalar decay rates to light hadrons would benefit from similar study as well.

-To further improve the accuracy in calculation of the scalar decay rates to hadrons, it is worth to infer other hadronic gravitational form factors, possibly from analyses of $\gamma^*\gamma\to KK$, $\gamma^*\gamma\to\eta\eta$ scatterings or $J/\psi\to\gamma+\pi\pi$, etc, decays collected at $c$- and $b$-factories.
+To improve the accuracy in calculation of the scalar decay rates to hadrons within our approach, it is worth to infer other hadronic gravitational form factors, possibly from analyses of $\gamma^*\gamma\to KK$, $\gamma^*\gamma\to\eta\eta$ scatterings or $J/\psi\to\gamma+\pi\pi$, etc, decays collected at $c$- and $b$-factories.